richardso21/resume/RSOresume.typ

   - Lead maintainer of the educational tooling suite to code, assemble, and simulate assembly programs for the
     #link("https://en.wikipedia.org/wiki/Little_Computer_3")[LC-3].
   // - Added 20+ major quality-of-life improvements through student and instructor feedback as a fork from the original project.
-  - Contributed 6000+ lines of code as major quality-of-life improvements through student and instructor feedback.
+  - Contributed *6000+ lines of code* via major quality-of-life improvements through student and instructor feedback.
 ]

 #resumeEntrySL(